gipi/blog/_drafts/debricking-hg553-w-ejtag-via-bus-pirate.md

 flash bank $_FLASHNAME cfi 0xbe000000 0x1000000 2 2 $_TARGETNAME
 ```

-Now it's possible to start OpenOCD with the following command:
+Now it's possible to start OpenOCD from the command line:

 ```
 $ openocd -f vodafone.cfg
  ...
 ```

+However it's not possible to issue commands directly but
-To enter commands you need to connect via ``telnet`` to the port 4444
+you need to connect via ``telnet`` to the port 4444

 ```
 $ telnet localhost 4444
+Open On-Chip Debugger
 >
 ```